4d/docs/docs/Project/building.md

 *	Build client-server applications with automatic updating of client and server parts.
 *	Save your build settings for future use (*Save settings* button).

-Building a project package creates .4DZ file.
-This file is essentially a zipped (packed) version of the project folder.
-The compact and optimized size makes project packages easy to deploy.

 ## Build application overview